RaghavSrivastava25/Chat-GPT-Clone/README.md

 # Chat-GPT-Clone
-Creating a code completion Chat GPT Clone uisng codex api from OpenAI
+Creating a code completion Chat GPT Clone using codex api from OpenAI, Gradio to host the webapp